Jean Rouverol: Later writing success

 In 1968, Rouverol published her first book, Harriet Beecher Stowe: Woman Crusader.
 In the early 1970s, she authored three more books in three years, including biographies of Pancho Villa and Benito Juárez.
 She then turned her attention to TV writing.
 She worked for over a year on the daytime drama Bright Promise.
 She wrote a 1974 episode of Little House on the Prairie.
 She was hired as co-head writer of the CBS soap opera Guiding Light for which she received a Daytime Emmy nomination and a Writers Guild of America Award.
-She contributed two scripts to the soap opera As the World Turns.
+She also contributed scripts for the soap operas As the World Turns and Bright Promise.
 Her book Writing for the Soaps was published in 1984.
 She taught writing classes at the University of Southern California and at UCLA Extension.

 Rouverol served four terms on the board of directors of the Writers Guild of America, and in 1987 she received the Guild's Morgan Cox Award as a member "whose vital ideas, continuing efforts and personal sacrifice" best exemplified the ideal of service to the Guild.
 In January 2001, Rouverol (aged 84) published a memoir, Refugees from Hollywood: A Journal of the Blacklist Years, which told the story of her family's life in exile during the blacklist.